 As with themes, you can opt for building the extensions from scratch.
 However, this requires a dev team that has expert level Magento knowledge and expertise of working with Magento core.
 The cost of custom-built Magento extensions is generally higher than custom-built themes.

 Optimize Magento Speed Like a Pro

 Subscribe now and get a free ebook to your inbox.

 Your Ebook is on it’s Way to Your Inbox.

 Online stores require a brand image to differentiate them from the competition.
 This includes a brand color scheme, logo and associated visual elements (collectively known as the Brand Collateral).
 Similarly, in this age of visual media, a store needs high-resolution product images and videos to attract visitors and persuade them to make a purchase.
-All this requires the services of a competent graphics artist that generally charges $23 – $25 per hour.
+These require the services of a competent graphic artist, who generally charges $23 – $25 per hour.